thomaslevesque/GitBrowse/README.md

 # GitBrowse
-A tool to open the webpage for a GitHub repository.
+A command line tool to open the webpage for a GitHub repository.
 Also works for GitLab, and maybe others.

 ## Usage
 Open the webpage for the `origin` remote if it exists, or the first remote it finds